trauerj/Credit_Risk_Project/README.md

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
-I also split the data into train and test sets with a test size 20% in both scenario.
+I also split the data into train and test sets with a test size 20%.

 I tried three different models:
 * Logistic Regression - Baseline for the model